MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/get-content-pack-for-power-bi.md

 - **Action Value**: Result or addressee of the action.
 For example: For Assign actions, this is the name of the user or user group.
 For Reply, this is the social profile used for the reply.

 - **Action Value Group**: Adds an additional layer of information regarding the Action Value.
 For example: For Assign actions, this describes if the action value is a user or a group.
-For Reply actions, this is the corresponding source (Twitter or Facebook)
+For Reply actions, this is the corresponding source.

 - **Action Value ID**: ID of the entity that was addressed by the action.